 This phase was characterised by how rapidly businesses responded to the economic crisis that followed.

 In the majority of cases, their reaction consisted of two actions:

 - Locating the most vulnerable parts of the business;

 - Trying to heal the negative consequences of the crisis.

-In the first phase, the imperative is to survive, with the help of:
+Speaking of the first phase, the imperative is to survive.